Navajo language: Revitalization and current status

 A 1991 survey of 682 preschoolers on the Navajo Reservation Head Start program found that 54 percent were monolingual English speakers, 28 percent were bilingual in English and Navajo, and 18 percent spoke only Navajo.
 This study noted that while the preschool staff knew both languages, they spoke English to the children most of the time.
 In addition, most of the children's parents spoke to the children in English more often than in Navajo.
 The study concluded that the preschoolers were in "almost total immersion in English".
 An American Community Survey taken in 2011 found that 169,369 Americans spoke Navajo at home—0.3 percent of Americans whose primary home language was not English.
 Of primary Navajo speakers, 78.8 percent reported they spoke English "very well", a fairly high percentage overall but less than among other Americans speaking a different Native American language (85.4 percent).
 Navajo was the only Native American language afforded its own category in the survey; domestic Navajo speakers represented 46.4 percent of all domestic Native language speakers (only 195,407 Americans have a different home Native language).
 As of July 2014, Ethnologue classes Navajo as "6b" (In Trouble), signifying that few, but some, parents teach the language to their offspring and that concerted efforts at revitalization could easily protect the language.
 Navajo had a high population for a language in this category.
 About half of all Navajo people live on Navajo Nation land, an area spanning parts of Arizona, New Mexico, and Utah; others are dispersed throughout the United States.
 Under tribal law, fluency in Navajo is mandatory for candidates to the office of the President of the Navajo Nation.

 Both original and translated media have been produced in Navajo.
 The first works tended to be religious texts translated by missionaries, including the Bible.
-From 1943 to about 1957, the Navajo Agency of the BIA published Ádahooníłígíí ("Events"), the first newspaper in Navajo and the only one to be written entirely in Navajo.
+From 1943 to about 1957, the Navajo Agency of the BIA published ("Events"), the first newspaper in Navajo and the only one to be written entirely in Navajo.
 It was edited by Robert W. Young and William Morgan, Sr. (Navajo).
 They had collaborated on The Navajo Language, a major language dictionary published that same year, and continued to work on studying and documenting the language in major works for the next few decades.
 Today an AM radio station, KTNN, broadcasts in Navajo and English, with programming including music and NFL games; AM station KNDN broadcasts only in Navajo.
 When Super Bowl XXX was broadcast in Navajo in 1996, it was the first time a Super Bowl had been carried in a Native American language.
 In 2013, the 1977 film Star Wars was translated into Navajo.
 It was the first major motion picture translated into any Native American language.

 On October 5, 2018, an early beta of a Navajo course was released on Duolingo, a popular language learning app.